Adam-Grz/core-testing-bits/README.md

 The tests are located in `./test/specs`, but they can be located anywhere else, as long as the path in `run.js` is correct.

 The key here is `multiCapabilities`.
-That option will run the tests concurrently, as long as `maxInstances == number of your tests`.
+That option will run the tests concurrently, but make sure that `maxInstances == number of your tests`.
 Hence it is good to use the `files.legth` there.

+There are two tests in test/specs and a page object file in test/pageObjects.
+The tests are simple (copied from protractortest.org) and only serve a purpose to showcase the concurrent execution.

+Start protractor with `protractor run.js`.
+Two Chrome windows should open (one on top of the other, but there are two) and the tests will be executed simultaneously.